Brisbane City Council's kerbside collection services have been postponed until July 2022.

 GIVIT is a national not-for-profit organisation connecting those who have, with those who need, in a private and safe way.
 The GIVIT online service lists everyday items urgently needed by someone in the community.
 It connects you to trusted charities to make a difference to somebody's life.
 You can donate useable household items.
 Visit the GIVIT website for more information.

-The National Association of Charitable Recycling Organisations Inc. (NACRO) is the peak organisation for Australia’s charities and charity op shops.
+Charitable Recycling Australia is the peak organisation for Australia’s charities and charity op shops.
 Clothing, furniture, household and workplace goods are recycled to provide for the disadvantaged and fund vital community welfare programs.
-Visit the NACRO website for more information and a list of organisations accepting donations.
+Visit the Charitable Recycling Australia website for more information and a list of organisations accepting donations.